Rycochet/zfs-discord-alerts/README.md

     Notifications will appear in the designated Discord channel with details when something in the pools changes.

+> [!TIP]
-    There will be an initial message when starting, even if it only says that everything is `ONLINE` (healthy).
+> There will be an initial message when starting, even if it only says that everything is `ONLINE` (healthy).
+After that only changes in status will be reported.

 ### Troubleshooting